forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 participants would know how to get support and materials for further learning.

 ![](/images/blog/southern-africa-project-2020/optimized/mbongeni_dubi.jpg)
-*<br/>Mbongeni Dubi, co-organizer of Eswatini UseR group, outside the workshop venue.*
+*<br/>Mbongeni Dube, co-organizer of Eswatini UseR group, outside the workshop venue.*

 # Gaborone